Need Purple Inspiration?

 Make Your Own PSA: Grab your classmates or teammates and create your own PSA or music video encouraging your peers to stand up to substance abuse!

 Make Purple Shirts & Ribbons: Collect a purple shirt from your closet or purchase some purple ribbon and create awareness ribbons for your school!

-Create Signs, Poster and Displays Advertising Your Project Purple Activities!
+Create Signs, Poster and Displays Advertising Your THP Project Purple Initiative Activities!
 Use your imagination and accesorize – if you can dream it, you can do it!

 Donate Your Time Volunteering…Purple Style!
 The OBX Project donates their time at the local ASPCA – making videos to help animals down the road to adoption.

-Go Project Purple Shoelaces: Encourage your sports teams to support Project Purple and lace up your cleats or sneakers with purple shoe laces.
+Go Purple Shoelaces: Encourage your sports teams to support the THP Project Purple Initiative and lace up your cleats or sneakers with purple shoe laces.

 Mentor Younger Students & Athletes…Purple Style!